 Certain strokes and recoveries pose problems for emergent dualism.
 Imagine a stroke that puts you into a coma which is so destructive that when you later emerge from it you do so with the mind of an infant.
 It is safe to assume that most of us would have prudence-like concern for the stroke victim that would result from damage to our brain reducing its capacities to realizing mere unreflective sentience.
 The soul theorist would conclude that the same soul is present without psychological continuity.
 Now ponder the following twist that depends upon the well-known plasticity of the brain.
 Consider whether your reaction to the prospect of coming out of a stroke-induced coma with pain and pleasure sectors intact but no more sophisticated cognitive capabilities above this will be different if such sentience is a result of different parts of your brain being rewired during the coma to realize pain and pleasure when you awaken?
-I suspect that the prospect of this would leave most readers with prudential-like concern despite different parts of their brain contributing to such sensations.
+I suspect that the prospect of their brain contributing to such sensations.